bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_ElementAssemblyTypeDilatationPanel/Documentation.md

 Adjustment switch panel properties used in railway.
-The property set can be used by the predefined type DILATATION_PANEL of IfcElementAssembly
+The property set can be used by the predefined type DILATATION_PANEL of IfcElementAssembly.